-Luca Bedogni is Assistant Professor at the University of Bologna, Italy.
+Luca Bedogni is a tenured Assistant Professor at the University of Modena and Reggio Emilia, Italy.

 He received his Bachelor Degree and Master Degree (Summa Cum Laude) in Computer Science from the University of Bologna, Italy.
 His Master thesis developed a MAC Protocol for Vehicular Ad Hoc Networks (VANETs).